 I love knowing where food comes from and how it was created in the first place.
-Sometimes, knowing the origin of the food will help you understand even more about why or how the recipe is made the way it’s made.
-This German Rouladen is a delicious dish that's a must try.
-Especially if you enjoy trying deviations of traditional recipes.
+Sometimes, knowing the origin of the food will help you understand even more about why or how the recipe is made the way the way it is.
+This German Rouladen is a delicious dish that's a must-try.
+Especially if you enjoy trying deviations from traditional recipes.

-I mean, meat and bacon, along with other yummies, rolled up into a cute little package—how can you resist?
 A typical rouladen involves a long, slow braise.
 This version gives you an entirely new dish, albeit with the same ingredients.
-It’s a great example of how you can change the taste of foods entirely, just by changing up how you cook them.
+It’s a great example of how you can change the taste of foods entirely, just by changing how you cook them.

 There is no braising in my recipe.
-It's all air fried, and cooked quickly.
-Given that, I am sure some of you will questio whether I should even legitimnately call this a rouladen, much less a German Rouladen.
+It's all air fried and cooked quickly.
+Given that, I am sure some of you will question whether I should even legitimately call this a rouladen, much less a German Rouladen.
 But yes.
 I think I will, just because it's at least a name and a concept that's familiar to many of us.